edejesus196/handwritten_names_recognition/README.md

 ## Approach

-In this case study I will demonstrate how to convert images of handwritten names into machine-encoded text using machine learning and computer vision techniques.
+In this project I will demonstrate how to convert images of handwritten names into machine-encoded text using machine learning and computer vision techniques.
 Three major steps were taken to accomplish this task:

 ### Data and model preparation process
 1. **Acquire datasets**